teemukostamo/warehouse-legacy-api/README.md

 - To build a Docker image of the repository, run `docker build -t warehouse-legacy-api .` in the root directory.
 - To run the container, run `docker run -p 4000:4000 warehouse-legacy-api`

-The dockerized application serves the static build of the client from the server. and attempts to connect the client to the deployed server specified at the variable `REACT_APP_APOLLO_URI=<deployed-app-url>/graphql` in `.env.production.local` file.
+The dockerized application serves the static build of the client from the server and attempts to connect the client to the deployed server specified at the variable `REACT_APP_APOLLO_URI=<deployed-app-url>/graphql` in `.env.production.local` file.

 If the `.env.production.local` file is not present, the client will try to connect to `REACT_APP_APOLLO_URI=http://localhost:4000/graphql` specified at `.env.local`

 # Licensing